nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 5.17 Editing the data file

-Data is saved as a JSON file at the following location [JAR file location](/data/budgetbaby.json).
+Data is saved as a JSON file at the following location JAR file location`/data/budgetbaby.json`.
 Advanced users are welcome to make changes to the data directly by making edits to the data file.

 **:exclamation: Caution:**